avinashbabudonthu/core-java-practice/notes/notes.md

 	* Overloading
 * Dynamic Polymorphism
 	* Overriding

-### Inheritance
-* Making the properties of one object available to another object
-### Encapsulation
-* Binding the data with its related functionalities
-* Example of encapsulation is `class` where we bind variables and methods

 ## Access specifiers
 * public: accessible every where
 * private: accessible with in the class